jlozanol/us_electricity_demand_predictor/services/ingest_demand/README.md

 - `ti`: Total interchange in megawatthours (MWh)
 - `ng`: Net generation in megawatthours (MWh)

+## Key Functions

+- **Data Ingestion**: Fetches electricity demand data from the EIA API for specified regions and time periods.
+- **Error Handling**: Implements retries for failed API requests and logs errors for debugging.
+- **Kafka Integration**: Publishes processed data to a Kafka topic for downstream processing.
+- **Graceful Shutdown**: Handles termination signals (`SIGINT`, `SIGTERM`) to ensure clean shutdown of the service.

 ## Dependencies

-- loguru: For logging
+- `loguru`: For logging
-- quixstreams: For Kafka integration
+- `quixstreams`: For Kafka integration
-- pydantic: For configuration management
+- `pydantic`: For configuration management
-- requests: For API calls
+- `requests`: For API calls

+## Development Notes

+- The service uses `loguru` for detailed logging, including retries and API errors.
+- The `LAST_N_DAYS` configuration determines the range of historical data to fetch in `historical` mode.
+- The `LIVE_OR_HISTORICAL` configuration toggles between live and historical data collection.

+## Future Enhancements

+- Add support for additional data types or regions.
+- Implement advanced error handling for Kafka publishing.
+- Add monitoring and alerting for data ingestion failures.